- The competition is open only to financial members of the Club

 2. Online Exhibition Entry and Uploading Images

-- All images, both Digital and Print, must be entered in the Exhibition via the Online Entries software.
+- All images, both Digital and Print, must be entered in the Exhibition via the Entries Web Page.

 - Images loaded online must first be resized to ensure they are no larger than 1920 pixels wide by 1080 pixels high and no larger than 2MB.
 The Club will not be responsible for oversized images not uploading correctly to the competition software